 Here are three words to consider:

 Much like the interest in a bank, each day alone doesn’t seem like much, but as you add it together, stacking each day on top of another, it begins to roll quickly!
 If you add in one habit today – maybe the habit of writing each morning or playing a little music each day, or exercising, then tomorrow, the little you add to it will even be more valuable.
-I can’t claim this is scientific data, but if a ten minute workout today is valued at a full ten minutes, tomorrow’s ten minute workout may actually have more value for your body – let’s say it’s worth 10.2 minutes.
-The following day’s work out isn’t just ten minutes, it’s more like 10.4 minutes, because each day you’re building – the work you’re doing compounds.
+I can’t claim this is scientific data, but if a ten-minute workout today is valued at a full ten minutes, tomorrow’s ten-minute workout may actually have more value for your body – let’s say it’s worth 10.2 minutes.
+The following day’s workout isn’t just ten minutes, it’s more like 10.4 minutes, because each day you’re building – the work you’re doing compounds.
 As Charles Duhigg describes in his book on The Power of Habit, one little thing can really have a domino effect on other areas of life.
 It’s not just a new morning routine anymore (or whatever habit you put in place).
-It’s become the key to a more healthy life over all.
-One little things makes a huge difference as it stacks up in your life each day.
+It’s become the key to a more healthy life overall.
+One little thing makes a huge difference as it stacks up in your life each day.

 Instead of procrastinating – begin right this very minute.
 You have 365 fresh days ahead of you.
 What will your plan be?
 What are your steps?
 Get them in place and begin following the plan.
 Don’t just wait to see if something might work out or if it will come together.
 In confidence, jump on board and make plans.
 There’s a lot in the Bible about committing our plans to the Lord, counting the costs, and trusting God with the desires of our heart.
 None of us know if we will have the chance to live another day, but while we are alive and breathing, let’s error on the side of jumping in and being proactive.
 I love the quote from Mark Twain that says, “Twenty years from now, you won’t regret the things you did do, but the things you didn’t do.”